Yellow Leaves on Miniature Roses

 Symptoms

-- leaves turning yellow before dropping
+- leaves turning uniformly yellow before dropping off entirely

-- yellowing spreading from lower leaves upward
+- yellowing that spreads from the lower, older leaves upward toward new growth

-- widespread yellowing across the whole plant
+- widespread yellowing across most of the plant within a short span

 Causes

-Black spot disease already underway
+Black spot disease already underway beneath the surface

 How to Fix It